bogzbonny/yeehaw/_TODO.md

      - after the final position is reached (and before the final position if there is an offset) repeat the pattern

-10. support taffy as a layout structure.
-     - I THINK it only makes sense to only use taffy optionally within an element and keep using the Dynamic-Location.
-There is a lot of weird stuff that enforcing taffy globally makes us do.
-       If we are to integrate in to a new Location type which can be either DynLocationSet or TafLocation then we would need to somehow either remove the Cache on Clone or have the Cache be in a Rc<RefCel<>> (wierd) [DONE].
-     - [DONE] first would need to refactor ZIndex to work in opposite order of current workings
-     - model after the partial owned model https://github.com/DioxusLabs/taffy/blob/main/examples/custom_tree_owned_partial.rs
-     MISC NOTES
-        - would need to mimic some form of the "plus" function for the Taffy Style.
-          - IMPOSSIBLE needs things to just be wrapped in further containers
-          - this becomes annoying for things like grouped widgets (textbox with scrollbar...
-OR anything with labels). which will then need a wrapped into a parent pane and have the events propogated downward.
-             - the grouping of widgets would then need to fulfill the Widget interface and act like one.
-        - How would this even work for something like a menu?
-          - menu bar has a position (arbitrary).
-          - next menu expansion would need to have a position of that original arbitrary position + some offset
-             - could make the whole menu a parent pane, BUT then it would introduce a bunch of empty transparent space which would be awkward to then propogate the events downward from.
-             - Maybe could work if there was a "flatten" the tree for locations
-               - each sub-item would be a leaf of the menu-bar however a final location would be flattened down such that it was not a sub-item of the menu-bar but of the same parent the menu-bar has

 10. When the keyboard is matching an event combo provided to it, it should be recording a partial match (and a suggested maximum wait time to recheck for